msmfsd/codefolio/README.md

 1. Create your administrator at [http://localhost:3000/register](http://localhost:3000/register)
 2. Login and start editing your folio using the CMS at [http://localhost:3000/admin](http://localhost:3000/admin)

-> NOTE: Currently the admin forms will output React Unknown props warnings in the browser inspector console, they are caused by current stable ReduxForm/React versions.
-These do not effect the application, can be ignored and will not appear in your production bundle.

 #### Build production bundle
 1. Ensure the config.js file has your correct API_PROD_URL
 2. Run ```npm run build``` command
 3. Follow the [Codefolio + Codefolio API Guide](https://github.com/msmfsd/codefolio-guide) to publish your folio to a production server

+> NOTE: In development environment the admin forms will output React Unknown props warnings in the browser inspector console, they are caused by current stable ReduxForm/React versions.
+These do not effect the application, can be ignored and will not appear in your production bundle.

 #### Contributing
 Feel free to open an issue or post a pull request